RakhithJK/spyder-ide-spyder-wiki/Coding-Style.md

 * Use four spaces for indentation.

 # PyQt / PySide Style
+Spyder aims to be compatible with PySide and PyQt, so make sure code runs with both bindings.

 Qt by default has its own conventions for the definitions of methods and classes, and sometimes this clashes with was is suggested by [PEP 8](https://www.python.org/dev/peps/pep-0008/).

 These are some suggestions to take into account when using the Qt bindings in Python: